Cinco de Mayo Celebration at Slots Capital! - Slots Capital Casino

 Cinco de Mayo commemorates an important battle: In 1861, Mexico was in financial trouble.
 The newly-elected president, Benito Juárez, was forced to default on debt payments to European countries to save its government and its people.

 France, Britain, and Spain immediately sent naval forces to the city of Veracruz.
-While the latter 2 came to a truce with Mexico, Napoleon III commanded his army to extend the French Empire into Mexican territory.
+While the latter two came to a truce with Mexico, Napoleon III commanded his army to extend the French Empire into Mexican territory.

 Then, on May 5, around 6,000 French soldiers marched to storm the town of Puebla into submission.
-President Juárez then rounded up a force of 2,000 men and set them into battle.
+President Juárez rounded up a force of 2,000 men and set them into battle.
 When the French lost around 500 soldiers, compared to less than 100 Mexican troops, they finally retreated.

 This victorious battle represented a great symbolic victory for the Mexican people.
 The French troops finally withdrew from Mexico in 1867.